 Churchill Wild has several lodges in Northern Manitoba where polar bears can be viewed up close and personal in their natural habitat.

 You can come home saying you have been to the Canadian tundra and walked with the Polar bears.

 10. Niagara Falls

 We visited Niagara Falls when we first moved to the US but have not been back since.
-Hope to visit again this year and have some blogs to share!
+Hope to visit these top tourist spots in Canada again soon and have some blogs to share!

 11. CN Tower